Skip to Content

 Briefly, the RDT is designed to allow students to be formally recognized for their participation in on-going medical research during their time in medical school.
 This is not considered to be a program in which a "degree" (e.g. Master's) is granted.
 Recognition of completion of the RDT will be noted within the student's Dean's Letter, transcript, and by special acknowledgement during the graduation ceremony.

 Interested students must declare their intent to be in RDT before the end of the M2 year.

 Students can apply to participate in the RDT program as early as after acceptance into medical school.
 In fact, the "easiest" way to fulfill the 16 weeks of research criteria is by participating in two summer research fellowships – one prior to starting medical school and one after the first year of medical school.
 Therefore, students are encouraged to consider this program at the time they are accepted to medical school in order to take full advantage of the opportunity for completing a pre-M1 summer fellowship.

 Students will need to complete all requirements prior to graduation.
-Acknowledgement of participation in RDT is contained in the Dean’s letter, contingent upon demonstration of acceptable progress towards publication and other program requirements by November 1 of the M4 year the student’s completion of RDT requirements.
-Therefore, the Dean’s letter comments concerning student’s participation in the RDT will be description of completed, current, and expected participation / requirements.
+Acknowledgement of participation in RDT is contained in the Dean’s letter, contingent upon demonstration of acceptable progress towards publication and completion of other RDT program requirements by November 1 of the M4 year.
+Therefore, the Dean’s letter comments concerning a student’s participation in the RDT will be description of completed, current, and expected participation / requirements.
 This information for the Dean’s letter should be written in conjunction with the student’s mentor.
 Once graduation with research distinction is approved by the MSRC, it is so noted on the student's transcript and again during the graduation program.